click on the menu below to navigate this site

 The happy couple.

-Also, several of our friends had flown in from all over the world, and the country, so we wanted to make sure we could see them all before the wedding.
-This was the inspiration for the pre-wedding bash which we held in a San Francisco hotel bar.
+Julia and I wanted a small wedding, so we were not able to invite all of our friends and loved ones.
+Also, several of our friends had flown in from all over the world and the country, so we wanted to make sure we could see them all before the wedding.
+This was the inspiration for the pre-wedding bash, which we held in a San Francisco hotel bar.
 Many of our friends and family were able to attend and share some time and alcohol with us.

 Thank you all for attending.

-Sunday, March 15, 2009: The wedding
+Sunday, March 15, 2009: The Wedding

 The mad hatter.

-We had planned for months, rehearsed for hours, and fine tuned everything we could think of.
-This included what wine people would like to drink, to how guests without cars might get to and from the event.
+We had planned for months, rehearsed for hours, and fine-tuned everything we could think of—from what wine people would like to drink, to how guests without cars might get to and from the event.
 And here we were at the big day.
+Julia had spent the night before at Maeve's house, her best friend and bridesmaid.
+So Julia and I spent the day apart.

 The lovely bride and her groom.

 Julia and Maeve headed to the beauty salon while I delivered the wine to the caterer.
-Then Julia and Maeve arrived at Chabot at 5:00pm.
-In the meantime Alex arrived at my home and we dressed in our tuxedoes.
-I arrived at the event just before 6:00pm and found everything going to plan.
+Then Julia and Maeve arrived at Chabot at 5:00 pm.
+In the meantime, Alex arrived at my home, and we dressed in our tuxedos.
+I arrived at the event just before 6:00 pm and found everything going to plan.
 Alex and I greeted our guests as they arrived and shared a glass, or two, of wine.
-At 6:20pm we left the rotunda for the planetarium where we positioned ourselves on the stage.
-The Officiant instructed our guests to take their seats in the planetarium.
-They entered to the soothing sounds of Mozart.

-Then the Officiant began the ceremony.
-In a short time the music faded to silence, the top door opened, and the flower girl (dressed in a pretty black dress) and best boy (dressed in a mini version of our tuxedoes) appeared.
-The next musical section (Julia by the Beatles) began to play.
-Then the bridesmaid entered in her chic black gown, looking very elegant and striking.
-The bride followed shortly after and stunned everyone with her champagne colored gown and her radiant beauty.
-When the bridal party reached the stage many an eye was moist and my heart was full of joy.
+At 6:20 pm, we left the rotunda for the planetarium, where we positioned ourselves on the stage.
+The officiant instructed our guests to take their seats in the planetarium, entering to the soothing sounds of Mozart.
+Then, the ceremony began.
+The music faded to silence, the top door opened, and the flower girl (dressed in a pretty black dress) and best boy (dressed in a mini version of our tuxedos) appeared.
+"Julia" by The Beatles played, followed by the bridesmaid, who entered in her chic black gown.
+The bride followed shortly after, stunning everyone with her champagne-colored gown and radiant beauty.
+Many an eye was moist, and my heart was full of joy.

 Looking toward the stars.

-As the planetarium dome went from day to night Symphony No. 3 by Mahler slowly replaced the Beatles" ode.
-Under the night sky the ceremony began and vows were exchanged.
-At the moment of declaration by the Offciant (that we were married) two galaxies approached, collided, and finally merged into one.
-Shouts of joy rang out and everyone applauded.
+As the planetarium dome transitioned from day to night, Symphony No. 3 by Mahler replaced the Beatles' ode.
+Under the night sky, the ceremony began, and vows were exchanged.
+At the moment of declaration by the officiant (that we were married), two galaxies approached, collided, and finally merged into one.
+Shouts of joy rang out, and everyone applauded.
+The wedding party left the stage under a dome filled with a moving star field.

-The wedding party left the stage under the dome now filled with a moving star field.
-Soon the night sky transitioned into day and our guests left the planetarium to be greeted by the newlyweds and our wedding party.
-After drinks, food, speeches, and photographs our guests left the rotunda for the telescopes.
-No star gazing was possible due to an over cast sky.
-But Chabot astronomers presented the wondrous optical instruments and everyone left filled with renewed knowledge of astronomy.
+Our guests left the planetarium to be greeted by the newlyweds and our wedding party.
+After drinks, food, speeches, and photographs, our guests visited the telescopes.
+Although no star gazing was possible due to an overcast sky, Chabot astronomers presented the wondrous optical instruments, leaving everyone with renewed knowledge of astronomy.

 Wedding Video